CarenJ333/Code-Challenge-1/README.md

 This challenge involves creating a simple calculator to determine the basic ingredients needed to make a specific number of cups of Kenyan chai.
 Challenge 2: Boda Boda Ride Fare Estimator
 This challenge is to create a simple program to estimate the fare for a boda boda ride.
+This project uses readline to get input from user from the terminal.
+It requires node.js to be installed in your machine.
 Challenge 3: Simplified Mobile Money Transaction Fee Estimator This challenge is to create a simplified estimator for transaction fees.